 - Blog Ads Force You to Work for “The Man”

-There are thousands of bloggers silently making money even more than some of the top earners in the list above that you and I never heard of or come across online.
+There are thousands of bloggers silently making money, even more than some of the top earners in the list above, that you and I have never heard of or come across online.

 No, I guess – It is their choice to be who they want to be.

-One other point the so-called expert’s bloggers are missing when telling you not to run contextual ads on your blog is, everyone is not the same.
+One other point the so-called expert bloggers are missing when telling you not to run contextual ads on your blog is that everyone is different.

-Some bloggers are skilled and comfortable in creating products and services that convert, while many others can’t just get that angle right.
+Some bloggers are skilled and comfortable creating convertible products and services, while others can’t get that angle right.

 And industries vary from each other.

-What works best in your industry might just be a waste of time and resources in another.
-The entertainment industry is quite different from other internet marketing niches like blogging tips and tutorials, SEO, website development, etc.
+What works best in your industry might be a waste of time and resources in another.
+The entertainment industry differs from other internet marketing niches like blogging tips and tutorials, SEO, website development, etc.

-Banners ads and any other display ads for that matter can pretty work well in niches like entertainments, news, and events, gossip, finance, cars, apps install, tech news, politics, comedy, games, etc.
+Banners ads, and any other display ads for that matter, can work well in niches like entertainment, news, events, gossip, finance, cars, apps install, tech news, politics, comedy, games, etc.

-So, calling make money banner ads silly monetization strategy is just an absolute “blanket statement”.
+So, making make-money banner ads a silly monetization strategy is an absolute “blanket statement.”

-Allow me to go through some of the points listed in the above-mentioned article on Jon Morrow’s blog written by Sarah Peterson.
+Let me go through some of the points listed in the above-mentioned article on Jon Morrow’s blog by Sarah Peterson.

 Blog ads (by placement alone) don’t make a blog looks ugly.

-It is too “many ads placement” on a single page that leads to painting a blog ugly.
+Too “many ads placement” on a single page leads to painting a blog ugly.
 If you do things right, blog ads can even bring beauty to your blog’s look.

-Take a look at the web page below, that’s a great example of too many ads placement on single page:
+Take a look at the web page below; that’s a great example of too many ads placed on a single page:

-Surprisingly, that page also rank top for a very competitive search term “best SEO tools”.
+Surprisingly, that page also ranks top for the competitive search term “best SEO tools.”

 Well, this post is not about Google organic search quality guidelines or control, so let’s leave that till another day.

-Two ads placement on a single page is enough and that won’t make you look an amateur blogger (one ad above the fold or header section and one ad in the sidebar).
+Two ads placement on a single page is enough, and that won’t make you look like an amateur blogger (one ad above the fold or header section and one ad in the sidebar).

-I would like to quote one of Brian Clark’s words of wisdom here…
+I want to quote one of Brian Clark’s words of wisdom here.

 Don’t Focus on Having a Great Blog, Focus on Having a Blog That’s Great for your Readers” – Brian Clark.

-Whatever is useful for your readers or target market, please do it.
+Whatever is helpful for your readers or target market, please do it.

-If serving banner ads on your blog is what makes your readers return back to visit your site and good for your target market, please slap up your blog with lots of useful banner ads – simple!
+If serving banner ads on your blog makes readers return to the site and is suitable for your target market, please slap up your blog with lots of helpful banner ads – simple!

 Do you disagree with this?

 Think of coupon and discount sites.
-What does the market/visitors want from these sites?
+What do the market/visitors want from these sites?

 Visitors to these sites want information on where they could get discount prices on products and services.

-Readers of such sites as coupon blogs don’t bother much about the quality of contents, rather, the availability of the discount or coupon codes.
+Readers of such sites as coupon blogs don’t bother much about the quality of content but rather the availability of discounts or coupon codes.

-And one of the best ways to quickly present this information is banner ads display.
+And one of the best ways to quickly present this information is through banner ads.